MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/advanced-xbox-live-sandboxes.md

 ## Organizing your sandboxes

 This section provides an example of how a publisher can organize sandboxes.
 A publisher needs to understand how to use sandboxes to organize data.

-**Note** The examples below only show run-time access management with content isolation.
+The examples below only show run-time access management with content isolation.

 ### Scenario 1: Two titles, one sandbox